plone/documentation/manage/deploying/production/ubuntu_production.rst

 2. A hostname for the new site.
 You or your DNS admin should have already created a hostname (e.g., www.yoursite.com) and a host record pointing to the new server.

 3. Unix command-line and basic system administrator skills.
 You should know how to use `ssh` to create a terminal session with your new server.
-You should know how to use `vi` or some other terminal editor.
+You should know how to use `vi` or somt other terminal editor.

 4. An Internet connection.